rzanoli/synaptic/README.md

 /**
 *
 * This class shows an example on how the SYNAPTIC API can be used for training the semantic classifier on
-* a given dataset and then use the produced classifier for classifying the same dataset.
+* a given dataset and then use the produced classifier for classifying a new dataset.
+The training dataset is a tsv file
+* in the format as described by the class FileTSV (it is included in the project), while the dataset to annotate contains
+* raw texts each of them on a separate line.
 *
 */
 public class LearnAndClassifyTest {

-	private static String dataSet = "dataset.tsv"; // your dataset
+	private static String trainDataset = "train_dataset.tsv"; // training dataset
-	private static String model = "/tmp/dataset.sa.model";
+	private static String testDataset = "test_dataset.tsv"; // the dataset to annotate private static String model = "/tmp/dataset.sa.model";

         /**